Skip to main content

 Thumbnail: Woman in black shirt Yawning of tired in a black background.
 (Unsplash License; Debashis RC Biswas via Unsplash

-This page titled Yawning and an Introduction to Sleep is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Sheryl Shook via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Yawning and an Introduction to Sleep is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Sheryl Shook via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?